JetBrains/compose-multiplatform/experimental/examples/imageviewer/README.md

 - Create a file in the root directory named `local.properties` with a single line that looks like this, replacing YOUR_KEY: `MAPS_API_KEY=YOUR_KEY`
 - Add to local.properties: `sdk.dir=YOUR_SDK_PATH`
-- Open project in IntelliJ IDEA or Android Studio and run "android" configuration.
+- Open project in IntelliJ IDEA or Android Studio and run Android configuration.